; Community Toolkit - City of Wanneroo

 Events are an effective way for you to connect with the local community.
 Events allow you to attract new funding, gain new members and volunteers, and raise awareness of your cause and what you do.

-Access articles and short courses on topics such as event risk management, common event management mistakes and tips to deliver events on a $0 budget.
-Visit the Wanneroo Learning Hub.
+Visit the Virtual Training Hub to access short courses and videos on topics such as event risk management, common event management mistakes and tips to deliver events on a $0 budget.

 Volunteers